crowdsecurity/magento-cs-extension/doc/TECHNICAL_NOTES.md

 ## The `addAlertToQueue` helper method

-This module is supplied with a `addAlertToQueue` method whose purpose is to send a signal for a given IP and a given scenario.
+This module is supplied with a `addAlertToQueue` method whose purpose is to send a ban signal for a given IP and a given scenario.

 You have to use the `CrowdSec\Engine\Helper\Event` class and pass an array with at least two required indexes: